Alexandre-Lalle/Dash-topic-labeling-app/README.md

 ## Overview

-This repository contains a web application prototype that demonstrates the practical application of our LLM-based topic labeling method.
-Our method leverages LLMs like Llama 2 and Flan-T5 to generate more accurate and descriptive topic labels, enhancing the interpretability of topics derived from document collections.
-This prototype serves as a concrete example of how our proposed solution can be utilized in real-world scenarios.
+This repository contains a web application prototype designed to showcase our method for generating descriptive labels for topics identified in document collections.
+While many are familiar with topic modeling, which involves identifying topics within text, our approach focuses on **topic labeling**.
+This process assigns accurate and meaningful names to those topics.
+By leveraging advanced language models such as Llama 2 and Flan-T5, our method enhances the interpretability of topic modeling results.
+This prototype demonstrates how our solution can be applied in practical, real-world scenarios.

 ## Technologies Used